miras-kanatzhanov/miras-kanatzhanov/README.md

 - 👨🏻‍💻 Connect with me on [LinkedIn](https://www.linkedin.com/in/miras-kanatzhanov/)
 - 🌏 Fun fact: The city I'm from, Almaty (Kazakhstan), is considered the birthplace of all domesticated apples.
 This connection is even reflected in its name, which comes from "Alma," meaning "apple."

-## Check out some of my projects below! ↓
+## Check out some of my projects below ↓↓↓